BSc Forensic Science: Course Fees, Admission 2026, Syllabus, Top Colleges, Career Scope

 Diya NihalaniContent Author

-BSc Forensic Science eligibility criteria is to pass class 12 with a minimum 50% aggregate with the science stream (PCM/B) from a recognized board.
-BSc Forensic Science admission can be based on either merit or an entrance exam.
+BSc Forensic Science eligibility is to pass class 12 with a minimum 50% aggregate in science stream.
+BSc Forensic Science admissions are based on either class 12 merit or an entrance exam.
 Some of the top BSc Forensic Science entrance exams are - CUET, CUCET, LPU NEST, etc.

-Read the article below for more BSc in Forensic Science course.
+Read below for more BSc Forensic Science course details.

 Read more -